stransact-logo

 Expansion of Financial institutions' reach

-One of the Act's major highlights is the expansion of the definition of "financial institutions" to include virtual asset service providers, as well as "designated non-financial businesses and professions" to include businesses in the hospitality industry, dealers in mechanized farming equipment, farming equipment and machinery, dealers in precious metals and precious stones, dealers in real estate, estate developers, estate agents and brokers, high-value dealers, and molecular biologists.
+One of the Act's major highlights is the expansion of the definition of `financial institutions` to include virtual asset service providers, as well as `designated non-financial businesses and professions` to include businesses in the hospitality industry, dealers in mechanized farming equipment, farming equipment and machinery, dealers in precious metals and precious stones, dealers in real estate, estate developers, estate agents and brokers, high-value dealers, and molecular biologists.

 Special Control Unit against Money Laundering (SCUML)

-The statutory recognition of SCUML, which was established by the Federal Government in 2005 under the Federal Ministry of Industry, Trade, and Investment, is one of the Act's milestones.
+The statutory recognition of SCUML which was established by the Federal Government in 2005 under the Federal Ministry of Industry, Trade, and Investment, is one of the Act's milestones.
 SCUML collaborates closely with the Economic and Financial Crimes Commission (EFCC).
+The SCUML is in charge of ensuring that non-designated financial enterprises and professions comply with the Act's obligations.

 Penalty for money laundering violations

+Under the 2011 Act, individuals convicted of money laundering faced up to seven years imprisonment, a fine equivalent to the full proceeds of the crime, or both.
 However, the 2022 Act makes such a person subject to imprisonment for at least four years or a fine of at least five times the amount of the proceeds of the crime, or both.
 Corporate bodies who commit money laundering offenses face a penalty of not less than five times the value of the profits.

 Financial institutions, as well as non-designated businesses and professions, are required to detect and analyze money laundering and terrorism funding risks that may arise as a consequence of the development of new technology, business practices, and products.
 To carry out this commitment effectively, the relevant Institutions must conduct risk assessments and implement acceptable risk management and mitigation procedures.